selfdual-brain/dexter-manual/source/06-dex-model.rst

 Let:

-  - :math:`td` denote the total amount of liquidity tokens minted for the market
+  - :math:`td` denote the total amount of liquidity tokens minted for the market under consideration
-  - :math:`d` denote the amount of liquidity tokens DEX will mint in effect of ``AddLiquidity``
+  - :math:`d` denote the amount of liquidity tokens DEX will mint in effect of ``AddLiquidity`` and add to the total balance of drops for the issuing trader account

-Then ``AddLiquidity`` follows this equation:
+Then ``AddLiquidity`` mints liquidity tokens so that the following equation is satisfied:

 .. math::